daveight/ankicode/howto-import-programming-challenge.md

 ## How to import programming challenge decks?

 1) Challenges can be found in this repository [AnkiCode-Decks](https://github.com/daveight/ankicode-decks)
 2) Challenges are grouped by different topics, 1 CSV file per topic.
-CSV file contain a number of challenges.
+CSV file contain a number of challenges (cards).
 3) Download CSV files.
 4) Run AnkiCode
 5) Click "Import File" button in the bottom buttons row.